-Here’s our choice collection of New York City Mexican restaurants, including many classics along with new ones that appear on this list for the first time.
-Two quintessential food trucks are included, along with every size, type, and price point of restaurant.
+Here’s our collection of New York’s essential Mexican restaurants, including many classics and newer spots appearing on this list for the first time.
+Two quintessential food trucks are included, as are three bodegas.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More